 In most cases, session RPM is the primary KPI for ad optimization.
-This is because some ad technologies can be so abusive that they reduce the averages pageviews per session, reducing overall session RPM.
+This is because some ad technologies can be so abusive that they reduce the average page views per session, reducing overall session RPM.

-Page RPM and Ad RPM form part of a publisher’s arsenal of metrics used to analyze and optimize ad performance.
-While calculating and understanding these metrics might be easy; implementing the correct strategies to optimize your ad revenue is something entirely different.
+Page RPM and Ad RPM form part of a publisher’s arsenal of metrics to analyze and optimize ad performance.
+While calculating and understanding these metrics might be easy, implementing the correct strategies to optimize your ad revenue is entirely different.
 Don’t leave it up to guesswork!
-Get the ad optimization experts to optimize your ads and help you maximize your ad revenue.
-Sign up to MonetizeMore today!
+Get ad optimization experts to optimize your ads and help you maximize your ad revenue.
+Sign up for a Starter account at MonetizeMore today!